Skip to main content

 Definition

-Calculates for a specific number of date periods up to the current period.
+Calculates a metric over a specific number of date periods up to the current period [1].
 For example, you can apply this computation to determine the total orders you have in the last 3 months up until the current month [1], also known as Trailing 3 Months Metric.

 Syntax